Thomas Built Buses: 2010s

 In 2010, John O'Leary was succeeded as company president by Kelley Platt; the first female leader of a major school bus manufacturer, Platt served as manager of treasury services during the Freightliner acquisition of Thomas Built Buses.

-In the fall of 2011, Thomas introduced the Saf-T-Liner EFX, its first all-new front-engine bus since 1994.
+In the fall of 2011, Thomas unveiled the Saf-T-Liner EFX, its first all-new front-engine bus since 1994.
 Production of the EFX began in the spring of 2012.
 Using similar design features as the Saf-T-Liner HDX (its windshield and upper bodywork), the EFX also utilized a center-mounted Freightliner instrument panel.

 During the early 2010s, Thomas expanded its environmentally friendly product line.
 The Saf-T-Liner C2e hybrid diesel-electric school bus (introduced in 2007) met with little success, leading to its withdrawal in 2013; instead, the company invested in its alternative-fuel product lines.
 Having offered compressed natural gas (CNG) since 1993 in the Saf-T-Liner ER, the Saf-T-Liner C2 gained propane and CNG offerings (in 2014 and 2016, respectively).
 Alternative fuels became available on the Minotour (coinciding with chassis specification).

 In 2016, Thomas Built Buses marked 100 years since the founding of Perley Thomas Car Works, becoming the first current bus body manufacturer to reach 100 years of production in North America.

 In 2018, Thomas Built Buses would introduce Detroit Diesel engines into their school buses, marking the first time that Detroit Diesel engines have been used in school buses since the late 80s.

 In late 2019, Thomas entered into a joint venture with Trans Tech to jointly develop a small school bus.
 Named the Minotrek, The Ford Transit cutaway-chassis school bus is designed with an aerodynamically enhanced body to optimize fuel economy.